Geo-harmonizer geospatial data tutorial

 - Quarterly GLAD Landsat RGB composite: http://s3.eu-central-1.wasabisys.com/eumap/lcv/lcv_rgb_landsat.glad.ard_p50_30m_0..0cm_2020.03.21..2020.06.24_eumap_epsg3035_v1.1.tif

 - Quarterly GLAD Sentinel-2 L2A RGB composite: http://s3.eu-central-1.wasabisys.com/eumap/lcv/lcv_rgb_sentinel.s2l2a_p50_30m_0..0cm_2020.03.21..2020.06.24_eumap_epsg3035_v1.0.tif

 To download data from COG repository best use GDAL utilities either gdal_translate or gdalwarp.
 This allows you to subset, reproject, translate data without a need to download the complete repository that could be tens of Terabytes in size.

 Using GDAL utils on COGs

 To demonstrate the usage of GDAL commands we will use a bounding box covering Amsterdam, projected in the ETRS89-extended / LAEA Europe coordinate system (EPSG:3035).
-An easy way to obtain the bounding box coordinates is by using the QGIS bounding box plugin:
+A easy way to get this information is using the QGIS bounding box plugin: